neonode-inc/zforce-arduino/README.md

 The library offers an easy way to communicate with the sensor as well as some primitive parsing of the ASN.1 serialized response messages.
 This makes it easy to get x and y coordinates from touch notifications or set different settings in the sensor.
 The library does not have support for all messages available in the ASN.1 protocol, however methods for sending and receiving raw ASN.1 message are available and can be used to access the full functionality.

-# Support and additional information
+# Support and Additional information
 Support information, user's guides, sensor product specification and much more can be found in our [Support Center](https://support.neonode.com/).

 - [Neonode Touch Sensor Module User's Guide](https://support.neonode.com/docs/pages/viewpage.action?pageId=101351508)